Skip to content

 Pop Culture 2026: 28 Internet-Era This or That Questions

-Pop culture moves fast.
-These 28 prompts are calibrated for April 2026: TikTok versus Instagram Reels, ChatGPT versus Gemini, iOS 26 features versus Android 16.
-They also work as fun this or that questions when the group skews younger or hyper-online.
-Across LearnClash testing, the largest split was Reels over TikTok at 73/27.
-The smallest was “paid Twitter or free Bluesky” at 52/48.
+These 28 prompts are calibrated for April 2026: TikTok versus Instagram Reels, AI chat tools versus search engines, iOS 26 features versus Android 16.
+They land best in a LearnClash duel when the group skews younger or hyper-online.
+The widest pick is Reels over TikTok.
+The tightest is “paid Twitter or free Bluesky,” which sits near even.

-Vertical bar chart with two abstract app icons: TikTok-style icon at 27% on the left, Instagram Reels-style icon at 73% on the right, titled Pop Culture Split April 2026 Figure 5: The pop-culture split that surprised us most.
-Reels passed TikTok in our data sometime late 2025.
+Vertical bar chart with two abstract app icons: a TikTok-style icon on the left losing clearly to an Instagram Reels-style icon on the right, titled Pop Culture Split Figure 5: The pop-culture split that surprises people most.
+Reels passed TikTok sometime in late 2025.

 Duel me on popular culture →